4lowtherabbit/4lowTheRabbit.github.io/blogs/2019/03/TracingAppDomainShutdown/index.md

-# How to trace for ASP.NET App Domain shutdown reasons
+# How to trace for ASP.NET App Domain shutdown for reasons

 Scott has written a [blog post](https://weblogs.asp.net/scottgu/433194) on this topic about 14 years ago.
 It was based on invoking some functions via refectoring.